Porn Addiction Rehab

 • Relapse management.
 Planning for setbacks before they happen.

-The program also uses a mobile app, self-help groups, and couple counseling where a relationship has been pulled in [5].
-The breadth is deliberate: treatment that targets only the behavior, and skips the emotional struggles underneath, tends to miss what’s actually driving it [6].
+The program also uses a mobile app, self-help groups, and couple counseling where a relationship has been pulled in[7].
+The breadth is deliberate.
+Treatment that targets only the behavior, and skips the emotional struggles underneath, tends to miss what’s actually driving it[8].

 The treatment landscape is uneven, so a little screening protects you.
-In one German survey, 43% to 62% of psychotherapists said they felt poorly informed about pornography use disorder, and only 7% of inpatient clinics offered any specialized treatment for it [7].
+In one German survey, 43% to 62% of psychotherapists said they felt poorly informed about pornography use disorder, and only 7% of inpatient clinics offered any specialized treatment for it[9].

 A therapist who can say “I’ve worked with this specifically” is telling you something that survey says you can’t assume.
-Five things to pin down before you commit:

 • The treatment model.
 Ask what they use, by name, and whether it follows a written protocol.